 Unlike many other beneficial insects, praying mantises do not eat nectar or pollen in their adult stages.
-They are strictly carnivorous!
-So, the best way to attract them to your garden is to allow woody plants to overwinter, un-pruned, in the garden.
-These types of plants provide excellent habitat for the mantis to lay its eggs.
-Here are some plants that make great egg-laying spaces for mantises:
+They are strictly carnivorous.
+The best way to attract them to your garden is to allow woody plants or perennials to overwinter, un-pruned, in the garden, as these types of plants provide excellent habitat for the mantis to lay its eggs.
+Here are some specific plants that make great egg-laying places for mantises:

 - Goldenrod

 - Raspberries and other brambles

-- Lavender
+- LAVENDER

-- Coneflower
+- CONEFLOWER

-- Garlic chives
+- CHIVES

 - Ornamental grasses